-- 1. The status panel provides quick access to common spectrum analyzer settings.
-See "STATUS PANEL (Occupied BW)" on page 3-71. - 2.
+- The status panel provides quick access to common spectrum analyzer settings.
+See "STATUS PANEL (Occupied BW)" on page 3-86. - 2.
 Dashed vertical lines and a shaded region define the main channel. - 3.
-All occupied bandwidth measurement parameters are set via the SETUP menu. - 4.
+All occupied bandwidth measurement parameters are set via the SETUP menu.
+See "SETUP Menu (Occupied BW)" on page 3-87. - 4.
 Occupied bandwidth measurement results are shown in a table at the bottom of the display.

-Figure 3-57.
+Figure 3-70.
 Occupied Bandwidth Measurement